- Browse Cases

 The national government was also seeking its own section of power in industrial relations since industrial conflict greatly affected the national economy.
 The Conservative Party sought the dissolution of labor unions.
 Liberals, a party that was in favor of free market economy and limited government, wanted restraints against both laborers and employers.
 The Social Democrats were aligned with LO and promoted workers’ rights.
 The Conservatives and Liberals together held a majority in the national parliament.

 In 1928, two important events occurred.
 The LO and SAF held a Labor Peace Conference in which they decided to create a labor peace council with members from LO, SAF, and the government.
 They in turn created a smaller council to monitor industrial conflict.
 Also in 1928, the government created a Labor Court to enforce collective agreements.
-The court benefitted the interests of the employers.
+The court benefited the interests of the employers.

 In the fall of 1930, the management of a sawmill in Lunde in the Ådalen Valley announced wage cuts for all workers.
 In response the laborers began a strike.